melissabreynolds/personalsite/cv.md

 ## Conferences, Seminars, & Invited Talks
 <hr>
 ### Invited Research Talks and Presentations
-“The Making of an English Scientific Worldview,” University of Minnesota History of Science, Technology, and Medicine Colloquium; September 27, 2024
+“‘Englishing’ Natural Knowledge: Antiquarianism and Exceptionalism in Elizabethan Science,” University of Minnesota History of
+Science, Technology, and Medicine Colloquium; September 27, 2024

 “Reading Remedy Books: Medical Manuscripts and the Making of a National Medical